senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/05-config-apex-application-with-sso-idcs/05-config-apex-application-with-sso-idcs.md

 ## Appendix 1: Obtain IDCS Client ID, Certificate and Private Key from the Weblogic Credentials

-    *Obtain the already configured IDCS Client ID for OAuth, Certificate and Private Key for IDCS OAuth Client App from the Weblogic EM Console , under Credentials*
+- *Obtain the already configured IDCS Client ID for OAuth, Certificate and Private Key for IDCS OAuth Client App from the Weblogic EM Console , under Credentials*
+- This consists of the below steps:
+      - **Obtain IDCS Certificate**
+      - **Obtain IDCS Private Key**
+      - **Obtain IDCS Client ID and Secret**

 ### **1.1 Obtain IDCS Certificate**